 Conclusion

 Dealing with a mouse infestation can be challenging, but knowing how to trap a mouse effectively is a crucial step in regaining control of your facility.
 By identifying problem areas, choosing the right type of trap, baiting it correctly, and taking preventive measures, you can successfully catch mice and keep your facility pest-free.
+Facility Pest Control can also help you address persistent mouse problems with professional solutions.

-If you’re dealing with a severe infestation or are unsure how to proceed, consider consulting a professional pest control service.
+If you’re dealing with a severe infestation or are unsure how to proceed, consider consulting a professional Reseda pest control service.
 They have the expertise and tools to handle the situation effectively and ensure your facility remains safe and pest-free.

 By following the tips and strategies outlined in this blog post, you’ll be well-equipped to tackle the challenge of how to trap a mouse and maintain a clean, healthy environment in your facility.